-You get the money you need to cover your expenses and let the lender chase up your payments in the meantime.
-Once the invoice is paid in full, the lender will release any remaining payments to you.
+You get the money you need to cover your expenses while the lender chases up your invoice payment load in the meantime.
+Once the invoice amount is paid in full, the lender will release any remaining payments to you.Book a demo

 How does invoice financing work?

-Depending on the type of invoice financing you choose (factoring or discounting), invoice financing companies take on the responsibility of chasing every unpaid invoice.
-Alternatively, your credit and collections team takes over the responsibility (discounting).
+For invoice factoring, invoice financing companies eliminate the burden and take on the responsibility of chasing every unpaid invoice.
+Alternatively, your credit and collections team takes over the duties for invoice discounting.

 Why do businesses use invoice finance companies?

 Business owners turn to invoice financing because billions of pounds are tied up in unpaid or late invoices every year, a figure that grows exponentially.
 According to The Business Disputes Register’s UK report, 30% of invoices aren’t paid within the agreed payment term and 1 in 5 insolvencies are attributed to late payments.

 How much does invoice financing cost?

 Typically, invoice factoring is made up of a single service fee that’s deducted from the outstanding invoice.
-When it comes to invoice factoring, the lender is also in charge of collecting outstanding payments from your debtors and, therefore, this type of invoice finance is more expensive than invoice discounting.
+When it comes to invoice factoring, the lender is also in charge of collecting outstanding payments from your debtors.
+Therefore, this type of invoice finance is more expensive than invoice discounting.

 Let’s take a closer look at each of these options to help you choose the right one from several invoice financing companies in the UK.

 Invoice factoring entails a closer working relationship with the factoring company.
 A business will sell its outstanding invoices to a factoring organisation at a discount.
 The financier then provides you with their professional credit control services so that you can focus on other aspects of your business.
-This is ideal for SMEs that may not have the time or resources to spend chasing late-paying clients.
+This is ideal for SMEs that may not have the time or resources to chase late-paying clients.

 Invoice discounting is the most simple form of invoice finance because it’s pure money.
-You’re in charge of collecting payments and your clients don’t need to know that you’re using a finance facility to advance payments.
+You’re in charge of collecting payments — your clients don’t need to know that you’re using a finance facility to advance payments.